Welcome back to Slate’s weekly news quiz. I’m your host, 74-time Jeopardy! winner Ken Jennings.

-At the end of the quiz, you’ll be able to compare your score with that of the average contestant, as well as to the score of a Slate staffer whom I’ve talked into taking the quiz on the record.
-This week’s contestant is Slate television critic Troy Patterson.
+At the end of the quiz, you’ll be able to compare your score with that of the average contestant, as well as to the score of a Slate-ster whom I’ve talked into taking the quiz on the record.
+This week’s contestant is Rebecca Schuman, an education columnist for Slate.

-Think you can ace my quiz and beat Troy Patterson?
+Think you can ace my quiz and beat Schuman?
 Good luck!

 Question 1 of 12

 On Saturday, Jade Rabbit reached the Bay of Rainbows.
 Where did this history-making—and delightful-sounding—achievement occur?

 Jade Rabbit is a lunar rover.
 China is now only the third nation to make a soft landing on the moon.

 Question 2 of 12

 Eldo Kim, a Harvard sophomore, allegedly went to what lengths to avoid a final exam this week?

 Hundreds are dead after a coup attempt failed to unseat President Salva Kiir on Sunday in the world's newest country.
 In what nation did the unrest take place?